Julianne Moore: Return to television and comedic films (2010–2013)

 Julianne Moore actively looked for another comedy.
 She had a supporting role in Crazy, Stupid, Love, playing the estranged wife of Steve Carell, which was favorably reviewed and earned $142.8 million worldwide.
-She did not appear on screens again until March 2012, with a performance which received considerable praise and recognition.
+She did not appear on screens again until March 2012, with a performance that received considerable praise and recognition.
 She starred in the HBO television film Game Change, a dramatization of Sarah Palin's 2008 campaign to become Vice President.
 Portraying a well-known figure was something she found challenging; in preparation, she conducted extensive research and worked with a dialect coach for two months.
 Although the response to the film was mixed, critics were appreciative of Moore's performance.
 For the first time in her career, she received a Golden Globe, a Primetime Emmy, and a SAG Award.

 Moore made two film appearances in 2012.
 The drama Being Flynn, in which she supported Robert De Niro, had a limited release.
 What Maisie Knew had a wider release, the story of a young girl caught in the middle of her parents' divorce.
 Adapted from Henry James's novel and updated for the 21st century, the drama earned near-universal critical praise.
 The role of Susanna, Maisie's rock-star mother, required Moore to sing on camera, which was a challenge she embraced despite finding it embarrassing.
 She called Susanna a terrible parent, but said the role did not make her uncomfortable, as she fully compartmentalized the character: "I know that that's not me".

 What Maisie Knew was well received.
 In 2013 Moore had a supporting role in Joseph Gordon-Levitt's comedy Don Jon, playing an older woman who helps the title character to appreciate his relationships.
 Reviews for the film were favorable and Mary Pols of Time felt that Moore was a key factor in its success.
 Her next appearance was a starring role in the comedy The English Teacher (2013), but the outing was poorly received and earned little at the box office.
 In October 2013, she played the demented mother Margaret White in Carrie, an adaptation of Stephen King's horror novel.
 Coming 37 years after Brian De Palma's well-known take on the book, Moore said that she wanted to make the role her own.
 By drawing on King's writing rather than the 1976 film, Mick LaSalle of the San Francisco Chronicle wrote that she managed to "[suggest] a history – one never told, just hinted at – of serious damage in [Margaret's] past".
 Although the film was a box office success, it was generally considered an unsuccessful and unnecessary adaptation.